ZIM (shipping company): 2020s

-In March 2021, Zim reported the biggest profit in its 75-year history.
+In March 2021, ZIM reported the biggest profit in its 75-year history.

-In December 2023 the Malaysian Government rescinded its permit for Zim to use their ports, responding to "Israel's actions that ignore basic humanitarian principles and violate international law" in the 2023 Israel-Hamas war.
+In December 2023 the Malaysian Government rescinded its permit for ZIM to use their ports, responding to "Israel's actions that ignore basic humanitarian principles and violate international law" in the Gaza war.

 The company experienced two chartered vessel incidents in September 2025.
 First, on September 9, about 75 containers fell from boxship Mississippi at Pier G of the Port of Long Beach.
 Two weeks later, another ship, MV Colorado, suffered a fire, as it embarked on a Pacific crossing, en route to the Port of Los Angeles, and was diverted to Busan, South Korea.